BrianHicks/brianthicks.com/content/post/sets-member-size.md

 ## Count on Me

-We're all good with testing for membership now.
 Let's finish off by figuring out how many items are in our set.
 In `oneThroughFive`, the answer is `5`.
 We'll call the new function `size`.